Adan0104/ML-learning-projects/README.md

 # ML-learning-projects

-This repository contains all of my ML projects using basic algorithms and data visualization tools.
+This repository contains all of my ML projects that I built initially using basic algorithms and data visualization tools.
 I have used Python libraries like Pandas , Scikit Learn , NumPy and MatPlotLib.